The How and Why of Becoming a Signing Agent: A Guide for Notaries

 • Background Check Speed — The type of background check you need depends on your state or employer.

-• Completion Time for Signing Agent Training — Our course is online and self-paced.
+• Completion Time for Notary Signing Agent Training — Our course is online and self-paced.

-Once you've completed these steps, and the others outlined above, you'll be ready to start your signing agent work.
+Once you've completed these steps, as well as the others outlined above, you'll be ready to start your signing agent work.